2015 VINI, “Veni Vidi Vici”, Pinot Noir, Thracian Valley, Bulgaria

 About this Wine

 VINI is produced specifically for the North American market.
-It is imported by Bulgarian Master Vintners, a Sonoma County based importer deeply passionate about the wines of Bulgaria.
+It’s imported by Bulgarian Master Vintners, a Sonoma County based importer deeply passionate about the wines of Bulgaria.

 This Bulgarian Pinot Noir has a deep garnet color and aromas of redwood forest, roast pork, and cherry cola.
 On the palate, it is tart and pleasantly astringent with flavors of cranberry, pomegranate, and dried leaves.
 There is a nice balance of fruit and earth, with moderate fruit tannins on the front of the palate and a clean finish.

-I recommend enjoying this wine with cedar plank roasted salmon, grilled brined pork chops, or crispy skinned duck breast.
-If veggies are more your thing, try a hearty warm salad of grilled lacinato kale or other sturdy flavorful greens and an assortment of roasted roots with a dressing made with pomegranate molasses and toasted pumpkin seed oil – add some chewy nutty ancient grains to make a more hearty meal.
+I recommend enjoying this Bulgarian Pinot Noir with cedar plank roasted salmon, grilled brined pork chops, or crispy skinned duck breast.
+If veggies are more your thing, try a hearty warm salad of grilled lacinato kale or other sturdy flavorful greens.
+Or consider an assortment of roasted roots with a dressing made with pomegranate molasses and toasted pumpkin seed oil–add some chewy nutty ancient grains to make a more hearty meal.

 Pinot Noir is not yet a popular grape to grow in Bulgaria.
-So, all the more exciting to find one that is tasty and a great value at under $10/bottle.
-VINI also produces several other varietal specific wines including Cabernet Sauvignon, Merlot, Chardonnay, Pinot Grigio, and a rosé of Pinot Noir.
+So, all the more exciting to find Bulgarian Pinot Noir that is tasty and a great value at under $10/bottle.
+VINI also produces several other varietal specific wines.
+These include Cabernet Sauvignon, Merlot, Chardonnay, Pinot Grigio, and a rosé of Pinot Noir.

-For more about where I enjoyed this and other flights, please visit here.
+For more about where I enjoyed this and other flights, please visit Crush Bistro.